s2t2/tweet-analysis-2021/README.md

 ```

 ### Jobs / Worker Processes

+We start by collecting tweets in real-time using a Stream Listener approach.
+Then we follow-up with a historic collection of tweets for selected users, using the Search API.

+#### Twitter Stream Listener

+Use the ["tweet_collection_v2" code](https://github.com/s2t2/tweet-analyzer-py/tree/master/app/tweet_collection_v2) from the previous repo to collect tweets mentioning one of a number of specified terms.

+> NOTE: there is a plan to copy the stream listener code and integrate it into this repository in the near future.

+#### Twitter Search API

 Lookup user information, for users in our dataset who tweeted using a specified search term, optionally specifying a max number of users to fetch: